Xiaofei-it/Shelly/README.md

 The Shelly library provides a method for executing a task and processing the result according to the result or the failure of the task after its execution.

 ####Retrofit Domino

-The Shelly library provides a method for executing a task and processing the result according to the result or the failure of the task after its execution.
+The Shelly library provides a method for using Retrofit to send a HTTP request and processing the result according to the result or the failure of the request.

 ####Merge, combine and others